North County Endangerment Defense Lawyers

 State lawmakers enhanced the penalties for DUI if a child under 14 was a passenger.
 For a first-time offense, you will spend a mandatory 48 hours in jail.
 If you have a prior conviction, you could face a much longer penalty if you are charged with a second, third, or fourth offense.

 If the child endangerment charges are associated with a DUI offense, several defense strategies could be effective.
-Your criminal defense attorney must perform a thorough investigation into the facts to identify the flaws in the case against you, which could include:
+Your North County DUI defense attorney must perform a thorough investigation into the facts to identify the flaws in the case against you, which could include:

 - Illegal police stop